AllanOricil/esp32-mfa-authenticator/README.md

 Ease the process of adding new services.
 With this feature I won't need to insert the SD card on my computer.
 If there is no SD card on the board, the channel to register new services is going to be closed.
 I also plan to require fingerprint/pin/password before opening this channel.

+### 🔜 Display turns off automatically after N seconds without user interaction

+After booting, the display turns off automatically if it doesn't receive touch events after N seconds.
+N is a configurable build variable, and it defaults to 3 seconds.
+This behavior is enabled by default, but can be disabled with another build variable.

 ### 🔜 Create chrome extension to ease registering TOTP secrets

 When the ESP32-MFA-Authenticator extension is enabled, a new button called "register secret" appears, in the browser's context menu, when right clicking over a QR code.
 When selecting this button, the registration flow starts.